Nooralogical/portfolio/readme.md

 # About

-Software engineering student @ **Lahti University of Applied Sciences** (graduating in 2020).
-Programmer with a strong design background.
-Comfortable with frontend technologies but not afraid to tackle the backend either.
-Projects include school work, professional work and personal projects.
+Hi you, Noora here!
+I'm a software engineering student @ **Lahti University of Applied Sciences** and graduating in autumn 2019, if the planets align.
+I'm a novice programmer with a strong design background.
+Even though, I'm comfortable with frontend technologies, I'm not afraid to tackle the backend either.
+Projects here include school work, professional work and personal projects, which I hope will demostrate you the scope of different subjects I'm curious about and have experience in.

 # Projects